Challenging School Policies and Decisions

 - Read the Yale Office of Career Strategy’s guide to informational interviewing for tips.

 - Get the support of your student government.
-Make sure student government leaders are briefed on your issues and ready to advocate when they next meet with university leaders like the president, provost, or dean of students.
+Make sure student government leaders are briefed on your issues and ready to speak when they next meet with university leaders like the president, provost, or dean of students.
 See HRC’s resource on how to pass a resolution for more information.

 - Have tough conversations with university staff and leadership constructively.
 Learn how to engage in constructive conversations with someone whose beliefs differ from your own.

-“During an era characterized by polarization, where visceral reactions and antagonism have become the norm, the capacity to avoid disputation and, instead, achieve tangible growth has grown rarer and rarer.
-People with this skill have learned, through difficult practice, how to listen and draw insight even from arguments they disagree with.
+“People with this skill have learned, through difficult practice, how to listen and draw insight even from arguments they disagree with.
 They can recognize that a conversation ending in dissension simply means more time to accumulate further rationales for the next encounter.
-Soon enough, you will find educating others in your everyday life, while continuously gathering diverse perspectives to modify and reinforce their own, to be an effortless act.” - Ari Pero, Point Flagship Scholar.
+Soon enough, you will find educating others in your everyday life…to be an effortless act.” - Ari, Point Alum.

 SPEAK OUT